-On 30 and 31 March 2026, malicious axios package versions on npm introduced a counterfeit dependency that executed install-time malware delivery across macOS, Windows, and Linux.
-This revision maps each material claim to explicit sources and separates evidence from inference.
+On 30-31 March 2026, malicious axios npm versions 1.14.1 and 0.30.4 injected a counterfeit dependency that executed install-time malware across macOS, Windows, and Linux.
+Every material claim is mapped to verified sources.
+Evidence is separated from inference throughout, and ten engineering lessons extract concrete supply chain defense controls.

 This article reconstructs the axios npm compromise through a source-traceable method that aligns claims with public reporting from Axios [1], Google [2], Sophos [3], Microsoft [4], and the maintainer’s post-mortem thread [5].
 The objective is practical explainability.
 Each lesson connects observable evidence to engineering decisions, then translates that connection into operational controls.
 Where evidence remains incomplete or inaccessible, the text marks the gap explicitly instead of masking uncertainty [6].